Form I-485 Adjustment of Status, Explained

 Submit form I-485 to USCIS

-Be sure to include filing fees, supporting evidence and any other relevant forms.
-The address where you file is based on your visa category and location, be sure that you submit your form to the correct service center.
-You can find a list of addresses on the USCIS website.
-You will need to include filing fees.
+Be sure to include filing fees (if applicable), supporting evidence and any other relevant forms.
+The address where you file is based on your Green Card category and residential address, be sure that you submit your application to the correct USCIS service center.
+You can find a list of filing addresses on the USCIS website.
 You can calculate the filing fees through USCIS’s fee calculator.

 Attend your fingerprint appointment